 Church of Santa Engrácia

-Better known as National Pantheon, is a must-visit place in Lisbon, being on the route of the viewpoints most incredible views in the city,.
+Better known as the National Pantheon, this is a must-see in Lisbon and is one of the most incredible viewpoints in the city due to its incredible views.

 Address: Campo de Santa Clara (Alfama)